cyrildever/crumbl-jar/README.md

 If you're interested in using the library and/or the whole Crumbl&trade; process, please [contact us](mailto:contact@edgewhere.fr).

+### Formal description

+For details about the mathematical and protocol foundations, please review the latest version of the [white paper](https://github.com/cyrildever/crumbl-exe/blob/master/documentation/src/latex/crumbl_whitepaper.pdf).

 ### Process

 The whole process could be divided into two major steps: